JuniorMSG/github_use_tip/README.md

 To push the current branch and set the remote as upstream, use

 [GitHub - Link]()<br>
-commit or discard the untracked or modified content in submodules
+commit or discard the untracked or modified content in submodules <br>
 ![image](https://user-images.githubusercontent.com/22822369/149666582-c5fd587a-0b69-40b1-8847-a62714e4242b.png)